Claire Tomalin Moves 'Between The Trivial And The Tragic' In 'A Life Of My Own'

 GROSS: So at the same time you were having all these children, your marriage wasn't working out.
 Your husband Nick became a famous reporter in England.
 He was gone a lot of the time.
 He started having affairs.
 And you write, my role now was as the boring suburban wife with too many children who held him back.
 So if you thought he saw you that way, did you start to see yourself that way, too?

 TOMALIN: Well, I find it hard to remember.
 I was terribly upset when I realized he was having affairs.
-And I did realize that there was an awful lot of baby life going on and breastfeeding and all that and that he was very charming, clever, handsome.
+He was very charming, clever, handsome.
 He was editing the London Star in London, surrounded by brilliant young men and women who adored him.
 And the contrast, I suppose, between that and the fun he was having and what was going on at home, even though to me the babies were interesting and delightful, was very great.
-And I suppose it was pretty simpleminded of me not to understand that.

 GROSS: So but did you start to see yourself as a boring suburban wife?

 TOMALIN: I don't think I did (laughter).
 I was beginning to do some book reviewing - children's book reviewing, the first offer you get usually in those days if you're a woman.
 Colleagues from Cambridge who were becoming literary editors sent me books to review.
-And yes, I didn't think I was worthless, and I had a lot of friends, too, very good neighbors.
+And yes, I didn't think I was worthless.
+And I had a lot of friends, too, very good neighbors.
 We were living in Greenwich at that point - lots of young families.
-I remember the very respectable husband of one of our neighbors said when Nick ran off, oh, somebody's had the courage to do what we all want to do.
-But he never did such a thing himself.
-But (laughter) you could see what it's like when you've got young couples together.

 GROSS: You write, the collapse of our marriage was not all his fault.
 We were too young to marry.
 You were 21.
 He was 23 when you got married.
 And I was not the right wife for him.
 I was too serious, too critical.
 I was charmed by him, but I did not adore him, and he fell in love with girls who either did adore him or who knew how to convey adoration.
 I saw him changing into an almost unrecognizable person, and I had no idea how to respond.